Find Your Perfect School

 What skills will I need to become a Power Plant Operator?

 One of the critical skills needed in this field includes mathematics.
 So, if math skills are not your strong suit, you may want to pursue another option.
 In addition, a science background will come in handy.

 Other skills are just as important, too.
 You will need to be an excellent communicator, a great problem-solver, and detail-oriented.
 How are your concentration skills?
 Or, dexterity for repetitive work?
 Are you good with machinery and power tools?
 If you are good at these qualities, becoming a Power Plant Operator is for you!

 Will I need to be licensed to excel in a career as a Power Plant Operator?

 In most cases, Nuclear Power Reactor Operators are required to have a license; however, you may begin your career without it.
-In fact, you will need to meet the on-the-job training requirements to qualify for taking the exam administered by the United States Nuclear Regulatory Commission (NRC).
+You will need to meet the on-the-job training requirements to qualify for taking the exam administered by the United States Nuclear Regulatory Commission (NRC).
 Licenses must be renewed regularly according to your state’s requirements.

 Depending on your employment description, you may be required to be a licensed engineer or a firefighter.
 This will also depend on your state’s requirements.